 Table 4.2: Comparison of ARMA forecasting in terms of mean squared error.

-4.3.4 Seasonality decomposition
+4.3.4 Seasonality Decomposition

 In a structural time series model, the observed time series is viewed as a sum of unobserved components such as a trend, a seasonal component, and an irregular component (Durbin and Koopman, 2012; Lütkepohl, 2007).
 For example, the random walk model for the log-prices, \(y_t = y_{t-1} + \mu + \epsilon_t\), can be extended to include the seasonal component \(\gamma_t\) as \[ y_t = \mu_t + \gamma_t + \epsilon_t, \] where \(\mu_t\) is the trend that can be modeled, for example, as \(\mu_t = \mu_{t-1} + \eta_t\), and the seasonal component \(\gamma_t\) (with \(s\) seasons in a period) as \(\gamma_t = -\sum_{j=1}^{s-1}\gamma_{t-j} + \omega_t\) so that the sum over a full period is approximately zero (\(\omega_t\) is a small white noise term).

 The topic of time series decomposition has received a lot of attention and a wide variety of models have been proposed since the 1950s (Hyndman et al., 2008).
-They are often referred to as exponential smoothing methods since they are sophisticated versions of the EWMA in Section 4.3.2 combined with the idea of decomposition of the observed time series into a variety of terms such as trend, seasonality, cycle, etc. These methods can be extremely useful if the time series indeed contains such seasonality and cyclic components.
+They are often referred to as exponential smoothing methods since they are sophisticated versions of the EWMA described in Section 4.3.2 combined with the idea of decomposition of the observed time series into a variety of terms such as trend, seasonality, cycle, and so on.
+These methods can be extremely useful if the time series indeed contains such seasonality and cyclic components.
 For example, intraday financial data clearly contains specific components that change with some pattern during the day, such as the so-called “volatility smile” pattern, which refers to the volatility being higher at the beginning and end of the day, while being low during the middle of the day.
-Interestingly, the intraday volatility decomposition can be efficiently modeled via a state space representation and implemented with the Kalman algorithm (R. Chen et al., 2016; Xiu and Palomar, 2023).
+Interestingly, the intraday volatility decomposition can be efficiently modeled via a state-space representation and implemented with the Kalman algorithm (R. Chen et al., 2016; Xiu and Palomar, 2023).

-4.3.5 Kalman modeling
+4.3.5 Kalman Modeling

 The random walk model for the log-prices, \(y_t = y_{t-1} + \mu + \epsilon_t\) with \(\epsilon_t \sim \mathcal{N}(0, \sigma^2)\), is equivalent to the i.i.d. model for the log-returns, \(x_t = \mu + \epsilon_t\), and the results of Chapter 3 can be used to fit the time series.
 Realistically, the drift parameter \(\mu\) (as well as the volatility \(\sigma^2\)) will surely be time-varying.
-The state space model (4.2) and the Kalman algorithm, described in Section 4.2, can be effectively used precisely to allow some time variation on the drift by treating it as a hidden state that evolves over time.
+The state-space model (4.2) and the Kalman algorithm, described in Section 4.2, can be effectively used precisely to allow some time variation on the drift by treating it as a hidden state that evolves over time.
 In addition, it allows a more precise separation of the noise into observational noise and drift noise as described next.

 The simple moving average used in (4.3) on the log-returns follows naturally from the i.i.d. model \(x_t = \mu + \epsilon_t\) as a way to estimate \(\mu\).
 That is, we can reinterpret (4.3) in terms of estimating the drift \(\mu\) based on the historical data up to time \(t-1\), \[ \hat{\mu}_t = \frac{1}{m}\sum_{i=1}^m x_{t-i}, \] and then forecasting the value at time \(t\) as \(\hat{x}_t = \hat{\mu}_t\).
-Instead, we can conveniently use a state space model to allow the drift to slowly change over time by modeling the drift as the hidden state, \(\alpha_t = \mu_t\), that evolves over time.
+Instead, we can conveniently use a state-space model to allow the drift to slowly change over time by modeling the drift as the hidden state, \(\alpha_t = \mu_t\), that evolves over time.
 This is the so-called local level model (Durbin and Koopman, 2012): \[\begin{equation} \begin{aligned} x_t &= \mu_t + \epsilon_t\\ \mu_{t+1} &= \mu_t + \eta_t, \end{aligned} \tag{4.7} \end{equation}\] where the noise term \(\eta_t\) allows \(\mu_t\) to evolve over time.
 This model is expected to be more accurate than the simple moving average in (4.3).
 In addition, there is no parameter \(q\) to be chosen like in the MA\((q)\) in (4.3).
 Of course, this model still requires the values of the variances of the noise terms, which can be chosen a priori or learned automatically via maximum likelihood.

 Alternatively, the moving average was used in (4.4) on the log-prices in a rather heuristic way to smooth the otherwise noisy time series.
-We can again use a state space model to improve the modeling.
-For example, if we define the hidden state \(\alpha_t\) as a noiseless version of the log-prices, \(\alpha_t = \tilde{y}_t\), we can write \[\begin{equation} \begin{aligned} y_t &= \tilde{y}_t + \epsilon_t\\ \tilde{y}_{t+1} &= \tilde{y}_t + \mu + \eta_t, \end{aligned} \tag{4.8} \end{equation}\] which allows for some observation noise via \(\epsilon_t\) and some noise in the state transition via \(\eta_t\).
-We can also allow the drift to be time-varying, \(\mu_t\), by augmenting the hidden state as \(\bm{\alpha}_t = \begin{bmatrix} \tilde{y}_t\\ \mu_t \end{bmatrix}\), leading to the so-called local linear trend model (Durbin and Koopman, 2012): \[\begin{equation} \begin{aligned} y_t &= \begin{bmatrix} 1 & 0 \end{bmatrix} \begin{bmatrix} \tilde{y}_t\\ \mu_t \end{bmatrix} + \epsilon_t\\ \begin{bmatrix} \tilde{y}_{t+1}\\ \mu_{t+1} \end{bmatrix} &= \begin{bmatrix} 1 & 1\\ 0 & 1 \end{bmatrix} \begin{bmatrix} \tilde{y}_t\\ \mu_t \end{bmatrix} + \bm{\eta}_t. \end{aligned} \tag{4.9} \end{equation}\]
+We can again use a state-space model to improve the modeling.
+For example, if we define the hidden state \(\alpha_t\) as a noiseless version of the log-prices, \(\alpha_t = \tilde{y}_t\), we can write \[\begin{equation} \begin{aligned} y_t &= \tilde{y}_t + \epsilon_t,\\ \tilde{y}_{t+1} &= \tilde{y}_t + \mu + \eta_t, \end{aligned} \tag{4.8} \end{equation}\] which allows for some observation noise via \(\epsilon_t\) and some noise in the state transition via \(\eta_t\).
+We can also allow the drift to be time-varying, \(\mu_t\), by augmenting the hidden state as \(\bm{\alpha}_t = \begin{bmatrix} \tilde{y}_t\\ \mu_t \end{bmatrix}\), leading to the so-called local linear trend model (Durbin and Koopman, 2012): \[\begin{equation} \begin{aligned} y_t &= \begin{bmatrix} 1 & 0 \end{bmatrix} \begin{bmatrix} \tilde{y}_t\\ \mu_t \end{bmatrix} + \epsilon_t,\\ \begin{bmatrix} \tilde{y}_{t+1}\\ \mu_{t+1} \end{bmatrix} &= \begin{bmatrix} 1 & 1\\ 0 & 1 \end{bmatrix} \begin{bmatrix} \tilde{y}_t\\ \mu_t \end{bmatrix} + \bm{\eta}_t. \end{aligned} \tag{4.9} \end{equation}\]

 Forecasting with Kalman.